perenstrom/perenstrom/git-crash-course.md

 In most of these programs, you can see a list of changed files, press a button to stage them, and then type your commit message and press a button to commit.
 And then press the push-button to push them to GitHub.
 You can also see all your changes in a long list.

+## Cloning a repository
+If you for some reason need to start working on your project on a new computer you don't need to initialise a repository again.
+You then just need to clone the repository from GitHub to your local computer.
+The graphical tools make this very easy.

+## Going further
+The above information get's you up and running with Git and is all you need for basic version management of your project.
+Here are some terms and concepts you might encounter when you get more advanced.

+### Branches
+A very useful tool when developing is using different **branches** of your code to separate different features being developed on.
+A common pattern is to have the main branch (usually called _master_) only contain code that is "production ready", that is fully functional to be run live on a server, or sold on an app store.
+In addition to that you usually have a branch called _develop_, where you can do your development and test new functionality.

+These are usually good enough for simple projects.
+Bigger projects often also use _feature branches_.
+These contain new features currently being developed, keeping them in a separate branch can be good when working on multiple features at the same time.
+This will also provide clear history when **merging** branches together when a feature is complete.

+### Merging
+When two branches need to become one they are **merged**, either when a feature is done and its _feature branch_ should enter the _develop_ or _master_ branch, or during the development of a feature when other changes made to the _develop_ branch should be merged into the _feature branch_ to keep it up to date with other changes that has happened.

+### Merge conflicts
+Sometimes when to branches are merged, you will encounter a **merge conflict**.
+This is when the same file has been changed in both branches.
+Git is really smart and can usually merge files without problems, but sometimes a real human is needed.
+It is then up to you to compare the file in both branches and chose which changes, or both, to keep.